va-big-data-genomics/trellis-mvp-terraform/README.md

 # trellis-mvp-terraform
-Trellis MVP Terraform configurations
+Instructions for using Terraform to deploy Trellis resources to a Google Cloud Platform (GCP) project.

 # Terraforming instructions

 ## Prerequisites
-Before trying to use or deploy Trellis we recommend becoming knowledgable about cloud computing, networking, and Google Cloud Platform (GCP) as a whole.
+Before trying to use or deploy Trellis we recommend becoming knowledgable about cloud computing, networking, and GCP as a whole.
 Using a cloud platform is different, and in many ways more complex, than using a local computer or a high-performance computing cluster.
 They offer a lot of functionality, but also fewer guardrails against generating massive computing bills.

 Once you are comfortable using GCP, you will need to provision a GCP project to get started.